-This Savory Butternut Squash Pie with Caramelized Onions and Feta is bursting with flavor!
-It's sweet, it's savory, and salty and should be your next baking project!
+This Savory Butternut Squash Pie with caramelized onions and feta is bursting with flavor!
+It's the perfect combination of savory, sweet, and salty, and it should be your next baking project!

 Savory Squash Pie